eds2024/eds2024.github.io/_pages/registration.md

 Application timeline

-- April 2: <strike>Applications are now open!
+- <strike>April 2: Applications are now open!</strike>

-  (Please note that only ELLIS students/postdocs or students that have been conditionally accepted into the ELLIS PhD Program can apply for this round)
+  <strike>(Please note that only ELLIS students/postdocs or students that have been conditionally accepted into the ELLIS PhD Program can apply for this round)</strike>

-- May 3: Applications close</strike>
+- <strike>May 3: Applications close</strike>

 - May 22: Acceptance emails are sent to eligible applicants (with payment instructions) + second round of applications opens